VolumeGraphics/traits/README.md

 ## Motivation

+Polymorphism is probably used too often.
+Nevertheless, it remains a useful concept for numerous use cases.
+Unfortunately, the standard approach to runtime polymorphism in C++ has some disadvantages, as many have already pointed out.

+For example, polymorphism via inheritance breaks value semantics and typically forces you to use dynamic memory management.
+This not only harbors risks for unsafe code (e.g. in the case of ignorance of modern language concepts), but above all leads to unnecessary complexity.

 This project was primarily intended as a personal learning experience:
 - I wanted to explore ways to avoid accidental complexity
 - I wanted to deepen my understanding of cross-language concepts and their implementation in other languages